sanchitdilipjain/aws-managed-grafana/docs/index.md

      <img src="images/image3.png" class="inline"/>

-  5. In this section, you can choose to deploy Grafana to track resources in the current account or across multiple AWS accounts by selcting the Organization option and click Next
+  5. In this section, you can choose to deploy Grafana to track resources in the current account or across multiple AWS accounts by selecting the Organization option and click Next

      <img src="images/image4.png" class="inline"/>